casagou/joa/index.md

 - **Operations & Regulatory Compliance** — Directed procurement, kitchen layout planning, and workflow design in line with the restaurant concept, while ensuring full adherence to local health, safety, and food service regulations, including FoodSafe certification and municipal inspections.
 - **Menu Development & Costing** — Collaborated with chefs to create, cost, and test a diverse, buffet-style farm-to-table menu (where feasible), reflecting the brand’s nutritional and seasonal values.
 - **Supplier & Vendor Management** — Built and maintained a network of local, sustainable suppliers.
 Negotiated and renewed vendor contracts for produce, kitchen equipment, cleaning services, and buffet infrastructure.

+* This venture further strengthened my project management, vendor negotiation, and regulatory navigation skills—transferable to both technical and business environments.

 ## Career Break — Personal and Family Development